XeniaMeraki/bootc-tools/README.md

 Bootc documentation for developers - https://bootc-dev.github.io/

-For regular user use of Bazzite, lots of tips for regular usage of any bootc system/the downfalls - https://docs.bazzite.gg
+For regular user use of Bazzite; lots of tips for regular usage of any bootc system/the downfalls - https://docs.bazzite.gg

 For regular user use of Bluefin: https://docs.projectbluefin.io/introduction/ [LLM/AI Extension](https://deepwiki.com/ublue-os/bluefin-docs/2.1-image-architecture-and-bootc)